 - Which symptoms may indicate metal allergy?

-The classic symptom of metal allergy is allergic contact dermatitis.
+The classic symptom of metal hypersensitivity is allergic contact dermatitis.
 In addition to local symptoms, chronic exposure to metals may cause a wide range of systemic symptoms.
 Metal allergy has been implicated in the etiology of chronic fatigue syndrome (CFS), multiple sclerosis (MS), fibromyalgia and multiple chemical sensitivity (MCS).
-Additionally metal allergic clients report symptoms such as joint and muscle pain, extreme fatigue, depression and "brain-fog".
+Additionally metal hypersensitive clients report symptoms such as joint and muscle pain, extreme fatigue, depression and "brain-fog".

 - Which metals cause allergy?

 Dental restorations - fillings, crowns, implants and braces

 Orthopaedic devices - knee and hip replacements, pins and plates

 Cardio and Vascular - embolization coils, stents, septal occluders, implanted defibrillators and pacemakers